 You may already have a good idea of what your brand stories are but how do they fit in with your audiences understanding of your brand?
 Find out who your audience is.
 What are they doing with your brand, perhaps they are doing something unexpected with your brand.
 How does your brand affect their lives?
-Not being aware of this simple to find information could make your brand story futile.
+Not being aware of this simple step to find information could make your brand story futile.

 If you are telling any kind of brand story – it has to ring true with your audience.
 Susan Gunelius notes that:

 “Stories must adhere to the three primary steps of brand-building: consistency, persistence, and restraint.
 If your brand stories are inconsistent, they’ll confuse consumers who will turn away from the brand in search of another that meets their expectations for it in every interaction.”

 Your story will need to resonate on an emotional level to engage your audience.
 Understanding and weaving in your brand values into your story helps your audience identify with core values and align themselves with your brand and the stories you tell.